legendofnolan/legendofnolan/README.md

 - 👋 Hi, I’m @legendofnolan
 - 👀 I’m interested in Cyber Security and Programming.
-- 🌱 I’m currently learning Splunk and Algorithms
-- 💞️ I’m looking to collaborate on pi-hole.
 - 📫 How to reach me by leaving a message here.

 <!---